 This is a bacterial disease that can cause kidney failure and is transmissible to humans.
 Risk of exposure is higher in dogs that are active outdoors.
 Transmission can occur via water and urine.
-It is not considered a core vaccine, but most dogs should be kept current.
+It is considered a core vaccine and most dogs should be kept current.

 Start series at 8-10 weeks of age and booster every 3-5 weeks until 16-18 weeks of age.
 Booster annually thereafter.